Interested in Monitoring? Call 877-596-2224

 You have the right to request an “accounting of disclosures”.
 This is a list of the disclosures we made of medical information about you.
 The list does not include uses and disclosures that have been made for treatment, payment, or health care operations; disclosures that were made to you or with your authorization or consent; or disclosures that are incidental to other permissible disclosures (such as someone overhearing a conversation between you and your doctor.)
 To request this list or accounting of disclosures, you must submit your request in writing to the address listed on the first page of this notice.
 Your request must state a time period which may not be longer than six years and may not include dates before April 14, 2003.

-You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
-We are not required to agree to your request to restrict disclosures for treatment, payment or health care operations.
+You have the right to request a restriction or limitation on the medical information we use or disclose about you to individuals directly involved in your care or for treatment, payment or health care operations.
+We are not required to agree to your request to restrict disclosures for treatment, payment or health care operations unless the out-of-pocket exception applies.
+If you pay for your services, in full, using personal funds, you can ask that the information regarding the service not be disclosed to a third-party payer/health plans/insurance company since no claim is being made against the third-party payer.

 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 We will accommodate all reasonable requests.